ai-spatial/DERE/README.md

 └── README.md
 ```

-The main code for the proposed method is located in **`DERE-main/`**.
-It implements the complete DERE framework, including sequential steps from pre-training to in-situ finetuning and imputation-enhanced finetuning.
+The main code for DERE is located in **`DERE-main/`**.
+This folder contains the proposed DERE pipeline, Transformer/Informer baselines, KGML variants, model definitions, experiment scripts, and utility functions.

+The folders **`FEDformer_iTransformer_TimeXer/`** and **`SimpleTM/`** contain additional comparison models used in the paper.

-## DERE Pipeline
+## 🔬 DERE Pipeline

-The full DERE workflow is organized as follows:
+The proposed DERE framework is implemented as a sequential pipeline:

 1. **Train pure component models and the competition model**